OPEN DOORS HELPING DISPLACED CHRISTIANS IN NORTHERN CAMEROON

 “Before you came, I was empty-handed and directionless,” she tells a visiting Open Doors worker.

-Boko Haram started out primarily as a Nigerian terrorist group, but its violence has spread to Cameroon, Chad and Niger.
+an extremist group that is located primarily in Northern Nigeria started out primarily as a Nigerian terrorist group, but its violence has spread to Cameroon, Chad and Niger.
 Like Islamic State, it wants to establish a Sharia state.
 Insecurity intensified for these nations when they joined Nigeria in their fight against the insurgents.
 In Cameroon, the group has demolished towns and abducted people.
 The effect on the Church has been devastating; Christians have been displaced, disrupted and traumatized.

 Relief agencies estimate that half of the 5.5 million living in the conflict areas of Nigeria, Cameroon, Niger and Chad have been displaced.
 The far north of Cameroon is hosting thousands of refugees and Internally Displaced People (IDPs), of which one in three is malnourished and one in 10 is almost starving.
 Because of continuing insecurity, the circumstances probably won’t improve soon – crop failure is expected.
 Open Doors representatives visited to see for themselves.